 Indeed, traditional approaches to personalization often require managing complex personalization logic across multiple systems.
 The amount of time and effort necessary to maintain rule-based workflows is excessive and ultimately, ineffective.
 These workflows usually do not take other concurrent journeys into account.
 As a result, the interactions customers have across channels do not reflect their current context.

-How to Move Up from Personalization to Journey Orchestration
+How to Progress from Personalization to Journey Orchestration

 Here are the key steps you need to take to advance your organization from simple and ineffective personalization to customer journey orchestration.